samhmariam/Build-Personalized-LLM-Real-State-Agent-using-Vector-Database/README.md

     - Run the `sample.ipynb` Jupyter notebook to build a personalized LLM Real Estate Agent using a Vector Database.
     - Extend the first alternative by amending the ```prefereces_collected``` dictionary below.
 This gives you the option to gather specific information from the customer and provide personalized recommendations based on the customer's preferences.
+    - Refer to `results/dashboard.html` for the layout of the results.

       ```
       preferences_collected = {